lucasavila00/eval-md/eval-mds/tests/console.md

 console.debug("hi, debug");
 ```

-# Capuring calls in functions
+# Capturing calls in functions

 Logs are shown in the block they're used, not in the block they're declared.